domeniqque-pereira-deel/rocketshoes-react-native/README.md

   </tr>
 </table>

-### Fake API

-Inicie a fake api, com `json-server`.

-Instale o `json-server` (instalação global: `yarn global add json-server` ou local `yarn add -D json-server`).

-Depois execute a api que consome o arquivo `server.json` na raiz do projeto:
+### Start Your Aplication

+The aplication consumes a API to list products.
+You can start an fake api with your `json-server`.

+Install `json-server`

+> yarn add json-server -D

+After, start your server to consume the file `db.json` in the project root:

-> json-server server.json -p 3333 -w
+> json-server db.json -p 3333 -w

-Depois, inicie a aplicação:

-> yarn ios

-ou

-> yarn android
+Copy `.env.example` file to `.env` file and install the dependencies:

+> `cp .env.example .env && yarn`

+And run the project:

+> `yarn ios` or `yarn android`